-Lincolnshire relies on raised flood defences for its continued protection.
-The strategy frontage between Saltfleet and Gibraltar Point covers 38km of the open coast.
-Without sea defences floodwater would reach up to 15km inland and could extend even further with predicted climate change predictions and sea level rise.
 Across the strategy area, 20,000 residential properties, 1,700 businesses, 24,500 static caravans and 35,000 hectares of farmland are at risk of flooding.
 The Lincolnshire coast is also home to a bustling tourist industry as well as a wealth of internationally important wildlife and nature.
 Hundreds of thousands of people visit the coast every year to enjoy the area's beaches, its sand dunes and its seaside resorts between Skegness and Mablethorpe.

-1 www.consult.environmentagency.gov.uk/engagement/sgp/ or write to Fé Toussaint, SGPS Engagement Officer, Ceres House, Searby Road, Lincoln LN2 4DW.
+1 Write to Monica Stonham, SGPS Engagement Officer, Kingfisher House, Goldhay Way, Peterborough PE2 5RZ.
 Freepost envelopes available on request.

-The Saltfleet to Gibraltar Point Strategy will meet the aspirations of the Shoreline Management Plan (SMP) for Flamborough Head to Gibraltar Point SMP2.
+The Saltfleet to Gibraltar Point Strategy will meet the aspirations of the Shoreline Management Plan (SMP) for Flamborough Head to Gibraltar Point SMP.
 This SMP is a partnership document that sets the policy intent for this coastline.
 SMPs exist for every section of the English coast, and they identify how flood risk is managed on the coast in the short term, medium term and long term.

 The Shoreline Management Plan policy for this frontage is to 'hold the line', which means we keep the line of defence in approximately the same location, over the 100-year plan period.
 However, in the long term there is potential for limited 'managed realignment', which means small areas where defences may have to be set back.
 The current method of protecting this frontage and maintaining the level of protection is to nourish annually between Mablethorpe and Skegness, replacing the sand lost through natural processed during the previous year.
+This nourishment is carried out in combination with s routine maintenance programme for the hard sea defences.